 Since I'm offering a PDF, it's embedded in the page.
 I also have the ability to make it downloadable.
 Since it's a checklist I know it'll be helpful for people if I allow them to print it out.
 That way they can check the boxes off.
 So that's a handy feature.

 I really like how in the menu on the left, the section is highlighted (it's the bold ‘Web Checklists section') and the lessons or lectures, or in my case the checklists are under it (in the screenshot above, it's the ‘Domain Name Selection Checklist).
-Notice that link has a half filled circle in the left-hand menu above.
+Notice that the link has a half-filled circle in the left-hand menu above.
 That's because you're working on it.

 If you look up at the top of the screenshot, you'll see a ‘Complete and continue' button.
 If you click on that, then the lesson will be marked off.
 That way people can keep track of what they've already gone through.
 Plus they can see the percentage up top on the left.
 Right now I've got a 0% complete score, but if I go through and mark off these lessons, it'll start to move.
 It's pretty nice!